 - Annual conferences with noted physicians for training on: Lab Work Testing, Values and Interpretation; Diet Modifications in Chronic Illness; Assessing pH and other in-house Lab Values; Autonomic Reflex Testing; Clinical Kinesiology; Optimizing New Client Intake Information; Determining Causal Chain for health areas to support first; Hormone Salivary Testing Panels & Interpretation, and more.

 In Practice Since 1985

 In my Diet & Health Center of San Antonio, my approach is to first REMOVE things causing the body stress or harm, such as sugars, toxic foods, excess or inadequate exercise, excess or inappropriate supplements or prescriptions, poor sleeping environment and more.
 Once diet and lifestyle changes are in place, I can see if labs are needed and what supplements might be useful for that person’s health priorities.
-More on my Practice Philosophy is here.
+More on my Practice Philosophy is on my Consults page.

 Awards & Honors